DragPoser: Motion Reconstruction from Variable Sparse Tracking Signals via Latent Space Optimization: Related Work

 \subsection{Learned Inverse Kinematics}

-In robotics and computer animation, IK solvers are essential for determining the positions and orientations of intermediate joints in a kinematic chain, given the target positions and orientations of end-effectors. \citet{Aristidou:2018} offers a comprehensive review of popular IK approaches for human motion reconstruction.
-Yet, traditional IK solvers often face scalability issues for multi-chain characters and a balance must be struck between computational efficiency and pose naturalness~\citep{Caserman:2019}.
+In computer animation, IK solvers are essential for determining the positions and orientations of intermediate joints in a kinematic chain, given the target positions and orientations of end-effectors.
+Aristidou et al.~\cite{Aristidou:2018} offers a comprehensive review of popular IK approaches for human motion reconstruction.
+Yet, traditional IK solvers often face scalability issues for multi-chain characters and a balance must be struck between computational efficiency and pose naturalness~\cite{Caserman:2019}.

-In robotics, learned IK methods utilize neural networks to solve or explore solutions for target end-effectors.
-These networks range from lightweight feed-forward networks~\citep{Bocsi:2011, Duka:2014, Csiszar:2017, Bensadoun:2022} to more complex structures like generative adversarial networks~\citep{Ren:2020} and conditional normalizing flow networks~\citep{Ames:2022}.
-While they speed up IK computations, they have only been studied for limited kinematic chains, such as robotic arms with fewer degrees of freedom than the human body.